I am David de Kock, a minister of the Gospel, ordained in the Presbyterian Church of Southern Africa in December 1993.

 Two years later God called us to another congregation in Howick in KwaZulu-Natal.
 It was a 100 year old congregation worshipping in a 100 year old building.
 There were about 60 members.
 We served there for 16 years.
 In that time the congregation grew by leaps and bounds – the old chapel proved totally inadequate and we had to erect a new church building.

-In 2009 we were called to minister in the Uniting Church in Australia and moved to Western Australia, serving in the Eastern Wheatbelt Parish, in Geraldton and in Perth.
+In 2009 we were called to minister in the Uniting Church in Australia and moved to Western Australia, serving in the Eastern Wheatbelt Parish and at Lighthouse Church in Geraldton.

 I planned to retire in 2016 was was called to serve as the General Secretary of the Synod of Western Australia, where I currently still serve.